Acellera/htmd/doc/source/userguide/advancedbuilding.rst

 Since histidines are frequently present at protein active sites, a correct protonation state is particularly important in ligand binding simulations.

-In HTMD, one can use :class:`~htmd.builder.preparation.proteinPrepare` to help with protonation.
+In HTMD, one can use :class:`~moleculekit.tools.preparation.systemPrepare` to help with protonation.

 List of useful tools
 --------------------